Whiteknight/Rosella/README.md

 [rosella_website]: http://whiteknight.github.com/Rosella

+## Version and Release History:

+Current Rosella Version: 1 (23 April 2011) For Parrot 3.3

 # Getting Rosella Source

 Get a copy of the latest Rosella code from the Git repository with the